SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Additional Experimental Results

 We evaluate the utility of guardrail methods on benign prompt benchmarks: GSM8K (math reasoning), HumanEval (code generation), AlpacaEval (instruction-following), and OR-Bench (over-refusal).
 In particular, GSM8K and HumanEval test whether numerical or programmatic tasks increase false positives.

 \textbf{Results on LLama-3-8B-Instruct.} As shown in Table~\ref{tab:llama_fpr}, most guardrails maintain low false positive rates on benign prompts, while several methods exhibit clear instability.
-Token Highlighter incurs the highest average FPR (99.20\%), indicating overly aggressive filtering.
+Token Highlighter and QGuard incur the high average FPR (99.20\% and 100\%, respectively), indicating overly aggressive filtering.
 Among model-based defenses, Prompt Guard achieves a low average FPR (0.93\%) but still introduces false positives on OR-Bench (2.50\%).
 Llama Guard (Post) consistently outperforms its pre-checking variant, especially on OR-Bench (1.00\% vs. 5.40\%).
 By contrast, our method maintains consistently low FPRs across all benchmarks, achieving an average of 1.92\% and introducing no false positives on GSM8K and HumanEval.
 Overall, these results demonstrate that SelfGrader provides a favorable robustness–utility trade-off on LLama-3-8B-Instruct.

 \textbf{Results on Qwen2.5-7B-Instruct.} As shown in Table~\ref{tab:qwen2.5_fpr}, most guardrails maintain relatively low FPRs on benign prompts, although several methods still exhibit instability across benchmarks.
 GradientCuff achieves a low average FPR (0.88\%), while GradSafe fails to run due to memory constraints.
 Among model-based defenses, Prompt Guard maintains a low average FPR (0.98\%), but still introduces non-negligible false positives on OR-Bench (2.50\%).
 Llama Guard (Post) again consistently outperforms its pre-checking counterpart, reducing the average FPR from 1.45\% to 0.05\%, primarily by mitigating false positives on OR-Bench (0.20\% vs. 5.40\%).
 However, several methods suffer from noticeable instability.
 SelfDefend (Direct) yields a high average FPR (6.93\%), largely due to a significant increase on OR-Bench (22.00\%), while WildGuard (Pre) also shows elevated false positives (3.60\% on average).
 In contrast, our method {SelfGrader} achieves perfect performance with {0.00\%} false positives across all benchmarks.
 This result highlights its strong stability and robustness, demonstrating that SelfGrader effectively avoids over-filtering while maintaining reliable behavior across diverse evaluation settings.